EduhubSolutions/chatboard/readme.txt

 Register a new account at [https://dashboard.chatboardapp.com/](https://dashboard.chatboardapp.com/).
 Upload the plugin folder to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 From the WordPress admin area go to Settings > Chat Board Cloud and insert the embed code of the chat (get it from https://dashboard.chatboardapp.com/account/).
-Use the shortcode [sb-tickets] to display the ticket area.
-Use the shortcode [sb-articles] to display the articles area.
+Use the shortcode [chatboard-tickets] to display the ticket area.
+Use the shortcode [chatboard-articles] to display the articles area.

 = What is Chat Board? =